Rooted in God Continues from Page 3 of Psalm 91 - A Prayer For Strength

 I draw on an unseen source of nourishment and strength - God.

 “May my roots go down deep into the soil of your marvellous love.”

 As the Beatles sang: All you need is love....

-I would add that is only God’s love that meets every need.
-Love that stays when the love of others has gone and your love for self is difficult to find.
+I would add that it is only God’s love that meets every need.
+God's Love stays when the love of others has gone and self love is difficult to find.